 - Any intentional act by an employee to injure themselves.

-For non-employees like that customer, your general liability policy would kick in to provide for medical and/or legal expenses.
+For non-employees – like the customer in the example above – a general liability policy would kick in to provide for medical and/or legal expenses.

 Workers’ Compensation Insurance Policies and Rates

 Small business workers’ compensation cost can vary depending on the business.
 The four major factors that influence premium costs are:

 - Location.
 Workers’ compensation is regulated by U.S. state law, so each state’s system differs.
 Depending on the state’s history of work comp claims, insurance carrier marketplace and average medical costs, a workers’ compensation policy could cost far more or less than in another state.

 - Industry.
 Work comp evaluates the likelihood of employee injury, so the nature of work being performed factors into your base rate.
 Rates are set on an industry-wide basis, based on data collected by similar industries and represented as your class code.

 - Payroll.
 While workers’ compensation requirements are based on number of employees, your insurance premium is calculated per $100,000 in payroll.

 - Claims history.
 You can influence final costs by maintaining a safe workplace, earning credits for a low history of work comp claims, formal safety programs, etc. Not doing so can increase your rates, and at worst, affect your insurability.

 Workers’ compensation is regulated at the state level, so specific requirements can very.
 In general, employers have several workers’ compensation obligations to employees: